hguoTTT/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

+Some of the questions that arise with the designs are how does the designs actually feel to hold, which is something that is hard to see from the sketches alone.
+We need to make the prototype to see if it is awkward or not to hold and use.
+Another question to consider is where do we envision to use these devices.
+While the handheld devices are more obvious, there are also a couple devices are more unsure.
+For example, in design 2, we can both put the screen on the table or mount in on a wall.

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)